Startup Costs Entrepreneurs Should Know

 Insurance

-The type of insurance your startup needs will vary depending on where you’re located, what type of business you’re operating, and more.
-The most common insurance types that startups need are general liability insurance, professional liability insurance, and workers’ compensation insurance.
+The type of insurance your startup needs will vary, depending on where you're located, what type of business you're operating, and more.
+The most common insurance types startups need are general liability insurance, professional liability insurance, workers' compensation insurance, and commercial property insurance.

 Payroll or Self-Employment Taxes

-Paying your employees is one of the biggest expenses your startup needs to prepare for — making up between 25% and 50% of most businesses’ budgets.
-This can include net pay, paid time off, benefits, and any additional expenses such as commissions.
-In addition to this, you should factor in self-employment taxes if applicable, which is a tax rate of 15.3% to cover Social Security and Medicare.
+Paying your employees is one of the biggest expenses your startup needs to prepare for — making up between 25% and 50% of most businesses' budgets.
+This can include net pay, paid time off, benefits, and any additional expenses like commissions.
+In addition to this, you should factor in self-employment taxes, if applicable, which is a tax rate of 15.3% to cover Social Security and Medicare.

 Rent and Utilities